IamKausar/ExpenseTracker/README.md

 # ExpenseTracker
-An app that can be used to track our expenses. we can add the expense with date and can view them filtered by year.
+An app that can be used to track our expenses.
+We can add the expense with its date and can view them filtered by year.
+The app can be viewed here: https://tracking-your-expenses.herokuapp.com/